haydenbeames/FastMultiplication/README.md

 ## 8 Bit 4:2 Compression Tree Multiplication Now Functional!!!!!

+- Note: still one synthesis bug I just found but will resolve it within in a day

 - Now to make 16 bit, 32 bit and 64 bit : )
 - but first need to make a signed 8 bit multiplier
 - - making the 8 bit tree took me over 24 hours of work lmaoo bc stupid bugs and complicated tree